Webflow

 Before anything touches Webflow, your Figma file needs to be production-ready.

-Apply auto-layout to every frame you plan to sync.
-Frames without auto-layout will not transfer.
 Organize your layers with clear, consistent naming.
 Every layer name in Figma becomes a CSS class in Webflow.
 Use a naming system like BEM or something similar that your development team understands.
+Messy layer names create messy Webflow projects that are painful to maintain.

 Step 2: Set Up Your Webflow Project Structure